 Nasdaq rules provide that at least 90% of the gross proceeds from this offering and the sale of the private placement warrants be deposited in a trust account.
-Of the \$359.00 million in gross proceeds we receive from this offering and the sale of the private placement warrants described in this prospectus, or \$412.55 million if the underwriters' over-allotment option is exercised in full, \$350.0 million (\$10.00 per unit), or \$402.5 million if the underwriters' over-allotment option is exercised in full (\$10.00 per unit), will be deposited into a trust account with Continental Stock Transfer & Trust Company acting as trustee, after deducting \$7.00 million in underwriters' over-allotment option is exercised in full (\$10.00 per unit), will be deposited into a trust account with Continental Stock Transfer & Trust Company acting as trustee, after deducting \$7.00 million in underwriters' over-allotment option is exercised in full) and an aggregate of \$2.0 million to pay fees and expenses in connection with the closing of this offering and for working capital following this offering.
+Of the \$359.00 million in gross proceeds we receive from this offering and the sale of the private placement warrants described in this prospectus, or \$412.55 million if the underwriters' over-allotment option is exercised in full, \$350.0 million (\$10.00 per unit), or \$402.5 million if the underwriters' over-allotment option is exercised in full (\$10.00 per unit), will be deposited into a trust account with Continental Stock Transfer & Trust Company acting as trustee, after deducting \$7.00 million in underwriting discounts and commissions payable upon the closing of this offering (or \$8.05 million if the underwriters' over-allotment option is exercised in full) and an aggregate of \$2.0 million to pay fees and expenses in connection with the closing of this offering and for working capital following this offering.
 The proceeds held in the trust account will be invested only in U.S. government treasury bills with a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations.
 We estimate the interest earned on the trust account will be approximately \$350,000 per year, assuming an interest rate of 0.1% per year; however, we can provide no assurances regarding this amount.